marco97pa/Blackpink-Data/docs/source/index.rst

 --------------------
 By editing the data.yaml file you can make the script work with a different artist group.

-For example, you could make a BTS Data Bot.
+For example, you could make a BTS Data Bot by editing the provided **sample_data.yaml** file and saving it as data.yaml

 Edit the data.yaml accordingly with all the data you know.
 Leave empty fields or write fake data if you don't know some details: they will be overwritten with the real ones at the first launch of the script.

-With minimal code edits, the script could work even for single artists and not only groups.
+With minimal or no code edits, the script could work even for single artists and not only groups.

 Run
 ----